qc-lab/QHyper/docs/source/index.rst

 ------------

-- **Quantum Algorithm Emphasis:** QHyper is tailored for researchers and developers interested in exploring quantum algorithms.
+- **Quantum Algorithm Emphasis:** QHyper is tailored for researchers and developers interested in exploring quantum combinatorial optimization algorithms.
 It offers an environment that facilitates the implementation of quantum-based solvers.

 - **Classical Solver Support:** While the focus is on quantum algorithms,